NikitaBonachev/http-api-files/README.md

   ```
   phpunit --coverage-html log/coverage
  ```
+ Better do it after deploy (docker installs all dependencies).
 ## Other

  * I know, that passwords and other secrets should not be commited, but I did it for your convenience.